 USD 261 serves breakfast and lunch to the students daily.
 Meals are prepared on site at each facility except for Haysville High School.
 The district participates in the Federal Hot Lunch Program helping to keep meal costs down.

 Child Nutrition Program

-Applications for free and reduced lunches are available in school offices, at the Food Service Office or download a copy here .
+Applications for the Child Nutrition Program are available online, in the school offices, at the Food Service Office or download a copy here .
 Eligibility requirements are printed on the applications.

 Your child's school day just got healthier!

 School meals in Haysville USD 261 school cafeterias look different this year.
 School lunches now include more fruits, vegetables, and whole grain-rich foods; only fat-free or low-fat milk; "right-size" meals with portions designed for a child's age; and less saturated fat, trans fat and sodium.
 The changes in school meals, the first in 15 years, are based on the latest nutritional guidelines.
 Read more...

 Changes to guidelines for meals served by schools across the country came from the United States Department of Agriculture (USDA) and are funded by the 2010 Healthy, Hunger-Free Kids Act.
 See the changes....

 What if my child has food allergies or dietary special needs, will you modify meals?

 Federal regulations require the school to receive written instructions from an appropriate medical authority before the school can modify your child's meals.
 Aquire needed forms and instructions.